It Can't Hurt to Ask

 In the early 90s, I began my campaign of asking.
 A small-town West Virginia girl, I wasn't born and bred for the worldly curiosities that consumed my heart and mind, but it was a done deal.
 So I did what came naturally: I expressed myself.
 From letters to MTV and E! to cold-calling modeling agencies in South Beach and NYC, I took shots in the dark better than a college kid in an underground bar.

-Since I'm a writer and not a TV host, you can see some of it didn't work out.
-I did get hired as an agent's assistant by a South Beach modeling agency after persistently asking for an internship and then showing them what I was made of (that being a strong work ethic with a side of attitude).
+Since I'm a writer and not a TV host, you can see my early asking didn't work out.
+I did, however, come close(ish), being hired as an agent's assistant by a South Beach modeling agency after persistently asking for an internship and then showing them what I was made of (i.e., a strong work ethic with a side of attitude).
 When the agency director from NYC came to visit, he decided I was big-time material and whisked me away to their offices on Gansevoort Street in the meatpacking district.
 My journey from the hills of West by God to the grid of NYC culminated in a fine salary and a title: Junior Agent.
 My big-city glory died a quick and relatively painless death, but my motivation lived on.

 After the city chewed me up, I landed like a spitball back in my second hometown, Morgantown, West Virginia, to finish college.
 A couple of years later, I graduated with honors: BA, English, creative writing concentration.
 I don't mean graduated as in "wasted money on a cap and gown and spent a whole afternoon sitting in an uncomfortable chair at the WVU coliseum."
 I skipped that and got my diploma in the mail.
 It was the least I could do as a burgeoning iconoclast.